powerc9000/head-on.js/Readme.md

 Head-on.js
 ===========
-The javascript game engine for Sirs
+The javascript game engine for velociraptors

 Use
 =========